Designing for net zero

 Site planning and building form

-Early basic design decisions such as building orientation can have a profound impact on the building’s carbon performance.
+Early basic design decisions such as building orientation can have a profound impact on the building’s Carbon performance.
 Step 1 encourages early consideration of key criteria.

 -